 Conclusion: So, Should I Buy Polygon?

 Polygon recently caught the eyes of investors for continuing to perform well amidst a market-wide price slump.
-The Polygon crypto asset has recorded an over 10,000% growth since the start of the year, and experts predict that it might be a great investment in the next few years.
+The Polygon crypto asset recorded over 14,100% by the end of 2021, and experts predict that it might be a great investment in the next few years.

 While this is impressive growth, there are a few things you need to consider before buying MATIC.
 One of them is its long-term potential.
 Where will it be in the 5 or 10 years?